dassl-uiuc/MEGALON-artifact/README.md

 ### HCMeta variant
 Checkout to `hcmeta` branch for running experiments corresponding to the `HCMeta` variants.
 The branch follows a similar hierarchy as the `main` branch.

+Checkout to `alllog` branch for running experiments corresponding to the `AllLog` variants for experiment 6.10.